 You can get an index fund anywhere—why Vanguard?

 Vanguard launched the first index fund for individual investors in 1976, and we've been fine-tuning both our benchmark selections and tracking skills ever since.

-Today, we have more than 60 unique funds that track indexes across the bond and stock markets, both U.S. and international, as well as sector-specific areas of the markets.
+Today we have more than 65 index mutual funds and nearly 70 index ETFs that track indexes across the bond and stock markets, both U.S. and international, as well as sector-specific areas of the markets.

 We've made it our business to keep your costs low